highcharts/highcharts/docs/accessibility/accessibility-module-feature-overview.md

 Internationalization
 --------------------
-All Highcharts generated text content can be translated to different languages, including all text used by the accessibility module.
+All Highcharts generated text content can be translated to different languages, including all text used by the Accessibility module.
 To set these options see [`lang.accessibility`](https://api.highcharts.com/highcharts/lang.accessibility).
 Read more about [internationalization](https://www.highcharts.com/docs/advanced-chart-features/internationalization).

 <iframe style="width: 100%; height: 470px; border: none;" src="https://www.highcharts.com/samples/embed/highcharts/accessibility/internationalization" allow="fullscreen"></iframe>